 Louisiana, and Florida there are strikes which travel 9,000+ meters (which converts to about 30,000 feet depth).
 After 3-D interpolation there were 300 values for each trace.
-Remember, this interpolation is done for each of the lightning attributes shown on the maps in Figure 6.
+Remember, this interpolation is done for each of the lightning attributes shown on maps, like shown in Figure 7.